schrockwell/bodyguard/README.md

   def index(conn, _) do
     user = # get current user

-    act(Blog)                   # Initializes a %Bodyguard.Action{}
+    act(Blog)                   # Initialize a %Bodyguard.Action{}
-    |> put_user(user)           # Assigns the user
+    |> put_user(user)           # Assign the user
-    |> authorize(:list_posts)   # Calls Blog.authorize/3 callback
+    |> authorize(:list_posts)   # Defer to Blog.authorize/3 callback
-    |> run(fn action ->         # Only executed if authorization passes
+    |> run(fn action ->         # Job only executed if authorization passes
       posts = Blog.list_posts(action.user)
       render(conn, posts: posts)
-    end)                        # Job is returned – a rendered conn end end
+    end)                        # Return the job's result: a rendered conn end end
 ```

 The function passed to `run/2` is called the *job*, and it only executes if authorization succeeds.
-If not, then the job is skipped, and the result of the authorization failure is returned, to be handled by the fallback controller.
+If not, then the job is skipped, and the result of the authorization failure is returned instead, to be handled by the fallback controller.

-This particular example is verbose for demonstration, but parameters common to each controller action can be constructed ahead of time via a `Bodyguard.Plug.BuildAction` plug.
+This particular example is verbose for demonstration, but the `Bodyguard.Plug.BuildAction` plug can construct an action with common parameters common ahead of time.

 There are many more options – see `Bodyguard.Action` in the docs for details.